Computably totally disconnected locally compact groups: Introduction

-\n Which t.d.l.c.\ groups have such a presentation?
+\item Which t.d.l.c.\ groups have such a presentation?

-\item Relative to such a presentation, are objects such as the rational valued Haar measures, the modular function or the scale function computable?
+\item Given a computable presentation, which associated objects (such as the rational valued Haar measures) are computable?

-\item Which constructions that lead from t.d.l.c.\ groups to new t.d.l.c.\ groups have algorithmic versions? \item When is a computable presentation of a t.d.l.c.\ group unique up to computable isomorphism?
+\item Which constructions that lead from given to new t.d.l.c.\ groups have algorithmic versions? \item When is a computable presentation of a t.d.l.c.\ group unique up to computable isomorphism?